Annual Lecture 20 March 2026

 How to get to the Strand Campus

-The Event will be held on theStrand Building Entrance off the pedestrianised Strand at the Aldwych. https://w3w.co/gears.pinch.third
+The Event will be accessed via the Strand Building Entrance off the pedestrianised Strand at the Aldwych. https://w3w.co/gears.pinch.third

-Please enter and go to the KCLEA deskand then follow directions via the Entrance Hall of the Kings Building to the First Floor – or by the South lift.
+Please enter and go to the KCLEA desk and then follow directions via the Entrance Hall of the Kings Building to the First Floor – or by the South lift.

-The Council Room is on the South end and the Nash Theatre towards the North end of the Kings building overlooking the Quad (under which there are the Engineering labs)
+The Council Room is on the South end and the Nash Theatre towards the North end of the Kings building overlooking the Quad

 KCL Strand Campus is served by a vast number of Buses From North, South, East and West.